Hip-hop culture: Diversification

-Hip hop music has spawned dozens of subgenres which incorporate hip hop music production approaches, such as sampling, creating beats, or rapping.
-The diversification process stems from the appropriation of hip hop culture by other ethnic groups.
-There are many varying social influences that affect hip hop's message in different nations.
+Hip-hop music has spawned dozens of subgenres which incorporate hip-hop music production approaches, such as sampling, creating beats, or rapping.
+The diversification process stems from the appropriation of hip-hop culture by other ethnic groups.
+There are many varying social influences that affect hip-hop's message in different nations.
 It is frequently used as a musical response to perceived political and/or social injustices.
-In South Africa the largest form of hip hop is called Kwaito, which has had a growth similar to U.S. hip hop.
-Kwaito is a direct reflection of a post-apartheid South Africa and is a voice for the voiceless; a term that U.S. hip hop is often referred to.
+In South Africa the largest form of hip-hop is called Kwaito, which has had a growth similar to U.S. hip-hop.
+Kwaito is a direct reflection of a post-apartheid South Africa and is a voice for the voiceless; a term that U.S. hip-hop is often referred to.
 Kwaito is even perceived as a lifestyle, encompassing many aspects of life, including language and fashion.

 Kwaito is a political and party-driven genre, as performers use the music to express their political views, and also to express their desire to have a good time.
 Kwaito is a music that came from a once hated and oppressed people, but it is now sweeping the nation.
 The main consumers of Kwaito are adolescents and half of the South African population is under 21.
 Some of the large Kwaito artists have sold more than 100,000 albums, and in an industry where 25,000 albums sold is considered a gold record, those are impressive numbers.
 Kwaito allows the participation and creative engagement of otherwise socially excluded peoples in the generation of popular media.
-South African hip hop has made an impact worldwide, with performers such as Tumi, HipHop Pantsula, Tuks Senganga.
+South African hip-hop has made an impact worldwide, with performers such as Tumi, Hip Hop Pantsula, Tuks Senganga.

-South Sudanese musician Emmanuel Jal uses hip hop to heal war-torn African youth.
+South Sudanese musician Emmanuel Jal uses hip-hop to heal war-torn African youth.
 Jal pictured at the Tribeca Film Festival in New York.

-In Jamaica, the sounds of hip hop are derived from American and Jamaican influences.
-Jamaican hip hop is defined both through dancehall and reggae music.
+In Jamaica, the sounds of hip-hop are derived from American and Jamaican influences.
+Jamaican hip-hop is defined both through dancehall and reggae music.
 Jamaican Kool Herc brought the sound systems, technology, and techniques of reggae music to New York during the 1970s.
-Jamaican hip hop artists often rap in both Brooklyn and Jamaican accents.
-Jamaican hip hop subject matter is often influenced by outside and internal forces.
+Jamaican hip-hop artists often rap in both Brooklyn and Jamaican accents.
+Jamaican hip-hop subject matter is often influenced by outside and internal forces.
 Outside forces such as the bling-bling era of today's modern hip-hop and internal influences coming from the use of anti-colonialism and cannabis references which Rastafarians believe bring them closer to God.

-Author Wayne Marshall argues that "Hip hop, as with any number of African-American cultural forms before it, offers a range of compelling and contradictory significations to Jamaican artist and audiences.
-From "modern blackness" to "foreign mind", transnational cosmopolitanism to militant pan-Africanism, radical remixology to outright mimicry, hip hop in Jamaica embodies the myriad ways that Jamaicans embrace, reject, and incorporate foreign yet familiar forms."
+Author Wayne Marshall argues that "hip-hop, as with any number of African-American cultural forms before it, offers a range of compelling and contradictory significations to Jamaican artist and audiences.
+From "modern blackness" to "foreign mind", transnational cosmopolitanism to militant pan-Africanism, radical remixology to outright mimicry, hip-hop in Jamaica embodies the myriad ways that Jamaicans embrace, reject, and incorporate foreign yet familiar forms."